B2Gold Corp. (TSE:BTO) Receives C$8.20 Average Target Price from Analysts

-Shares of B2Gold Corp.
-(TSE:BTO) (NYSE:BTG) have earned an average rating of “Buy” from the eleven brokerages that are covering the stock, Marketbeat Ratings reports.
+B2Gold Corp.
+(TSE:BTO) (NYSE:BTG) has earned a consensus recommendation of “Buy” from the eleven research firms that are currently covering the firm, MarketBeat.com reports.
 One research analyst has rated the stock with a sell rating, one has given a hold rating and seven have assigned a buy rating to the company.
-The average twelve-month price objective among brokers that have updated their coverage on the stock in the last year is C$8.15.
+The average 12 month price objective among analysts that have issued a report on the stock in the last year is C$8.15.

-A number of brokerages recently issued reports on BTO.
-Haywood Securities lowered their price objective on B2Gold from C$10.00 to C$9.00 and set a “buy” rating on the stock in a research report on Thursday, January 20th.
-Raymond James reiterated an “outperform” rating and set a C$6.50 target price on shares of B2Gold in a report on Tuesday, January 11th.
-National Bankshares lowered their price objective on shares of B2Gold from C$8.50 to C$8.00 and set an “outperform” rating for the company in a report on Friday, January 21st.
-JPMorgan Chase & Co. lowered shares of B2Gold from a “neutral” rating to an “underweight” rating in a report on Friday, December 10th.
-Finally, Royal Bank of Canada set a C$5.75 target price on shares of B2Gold and gave the company a “sector perform” rating in a report on Wednesday, November 3rd.
+A number of equities analysts have recently issued reports on the company.
+Royal Bank of Canada set a C$5.75 price target on B2Gold and gave the stock a “sector perform” rating in a research note on Wednesday, November 3rd.
+Scotiabank dropped their price target on B2Gold from C$9.00 to C$8.00 in a research note on Tuesday, January 11th.
+National Bankshares dropped their price target on B2Gold from C$8.50 to C$8.00 and set an “outperform” rating on the stock in a research note on Friday, January 21st.
+JPMorgan Chase & Co. downgraded B2Gold from a “neutral” rating to an “underweight” rating in a research note on Friday, December 10th.
+Finally, Raymond James restated an “outperform” rating and issued a C$6.50 price target on shares of B2Gold in a research note on Tuesday, January 11th.

-The business also recently declared a quarterly dividend, which was paid on Friday, December 17th.
-Shareholders of record on Wednesday, December 8th were issued a $0.05 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 17th.
+Shareholders of record on Wednesday, December 8th were issued a dividend of $0.05 per share.
 The ex-dividend date of this dividend was Tuesday, December 7th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 4.54%.
 This is a boost from B2Gold’s previous quarterly dividend of $0.04.
+This represents a $0.20 dividend on an annualized basis and a yield of 4.34%.
 B2Gold’s dividend payout ratio (DPR) is currently 30.30%.

 B2Gold Corp. operates as a gold producer with three operating mines in Mali, the Philippines, and Namibia.
 It operates the Fekola Mine in Mali, the Masbate Mine in the Philippines, and the Otjikoto Mine in Namibia.
 The company also has an 81% interest in the Kiaka Project in Burkina Faso.
 In addition, it has a portfolio of other evaluation and exploration assets in Mali, Burkina Faso, Namibia, Uzbekistan, and Finland.